stackzoo/operator-blueprint/README.md

 which provide a reconcile function responsible for synchronizing resources until the desired state is reached on the cluster.

 <br/>
-This is a very simple vanilla operator, basically it does nothing more than delete all the pods in the namespace specified in the CRD.
+This is a very simple vanilla operator, basically it does nothing more than deleting all the pods in the namespace specified in the CRD.
 <br/>
 Let's take a look at the example manifest inside config/samples: